CedricBm/bergamotte-rails-coding-test/README.md

 2. A product belongs to a Category.

 3. Any customer browse to an account page and is prompted with a login page.
 They enter their credentials (login and password) and are presented with exactly their orders (sorted by status).
+**The account page can be accessed via the /orders url** **I did not implement the password encryption on purpose since I did not think it was the goal of this task.
+Otherwise, I would have used Devise for user management**

 4. Write a SQL query to return the results as display below: